 Historic White Mills

-The picturesque community of White Mills is located along Route 6 between Honesdale and Hawley in Wayne County.
-The seemingly quiet town of today belies its early industrial fame as the home of the world renowned Dorflinger Glass Works, manufacturer of what has been referred to as America’s finest glass.
+The picturesque community of White Mills is located along Route 6 between Honesdale and Hawley in Wayne County, PA.
+The seemingly quiet town of today belies its early industrial fame as the home of the world- renowned Dorflinger Glass Works, manufacturer of what has been referred to as America’s finest glass.

-Beginning in the 1860s, the Dorflinger Works, and its founder, Christian Dorflinger, transformed White Mills from a sleepy hamlet on the banks of the Lackawaxen River into a bustling industrial center.
-For more than half a century the glass factory produced exquisite cut lead crystal that graced many of America’s finest tables including those of several White House administrations.
+Beginning in the 1860s, the Dorflinger Works, and its founder, Christian Dorflinger, transformed White Mills from a small village on the banks of the Lackawaxen River into a bustling industrial center.
+For more than half a century the glass factory produced exquisite cut lead crystal that graced many of America’s finest tables, including those of several White House administrations.

 Although the factory closed in 1921, many vestiges of the company town that Dorflinger built remain to this day.
-The imposing stone factory building, distinctive worker’s houses, and the company store and office are but a few of the extant structures that have survived the intervening years.
-A superb museum housing numerous examples of Dorflinger glass is located above the town on the grounds of the Dorflinger-Suydam Wildlife Sanctuary, in the home where Christian Dorflinger and his family lived.
+The imposing stone factory building, distinctive glassworker houses, and the company store and office are a few notable structures that have survived the intervening years.
+The Dorflinger Glass Museum is located above the town on the grounds of the Dorflinger-Suydam Wildlife Sanctuary, in the home where Christian Dorflinger and his family lived.

 Opening this year!
-The last Sunday May through October, 1pm to 5pm.
+The last Sunday of the month, May through October, 1pm to 5pm:

 Historic White Mills Community Trail